BangHLiam/BangHLiam/README.md

 ### Hi I'm Nutchanon , Welcome to my Github profile 👋
+I'm studying for the bachelor degree in Computer Science in King Mongkut's University Of Technology North Bangkok <br>
+Now I'm looking for company in Thailand to be internship. <br>

+I interested in Back-end developer and Fullstack developer.

+#### SKILL
+- HTML5
+- CSS
+- Javascript
+- PHP
+- C
+- C++
+- Java
+- React

 <!---
 BangHLiam/BangHLiam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.